robinrodricks/FluentStorage/doc/implementations/microsoft-azure.md

 Microsoft Azure implementations reside in a separate package hosted on [NuGet](https://www.nuget.org/packages/Storage.Net.Microsoft.Azure/).
 Follow the link for installation instructions.
 The package implements all three aspects of storage - blobs, tables and queues.

+> Current implementation only supports .NET 4.5 (Windows) and .NET Standard 1.6 with "portable-net451+win8" target.
+This is due to limitations in client library for .NET Core from Microsoft.

+> Note that only Azure Storage functionality is supported in .NET Core because there is no impelmentation of underlying Service Bus libraries for .NET Core. .NET 4.5 version supports everything.

 ## Blobs

 Blobs are interfacing with the official [Blob Storage](https://azure.microsoft.com/en-gb/services/storage/blobs/) and implement a good subset of functionality from the rich Blob Storage ecosystem in Azure.